UKCloud/documentation/articles/vmware/vmw-ref-vmware-tools-installation.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Install VMware Tools
+toc_title: VMware Tools installation
-toc_fullpath: Reference/vmw-how-install-vmware-tools.md
+toc_fullpath: Reference/vmw-ref-vmware-tools-installation.md
-toc_mdlink: vmw-how-install-vmware-tools.md
+toc_mdlink: vmw-ref-vmware-tools-installation.md
 ---

-# How to install VMware Tools
+# VMware Tools installation

 VMware provides tools that should be installed into all virtual machines running on UKCloud.
 The tools provide additional features such as automated customisation as well as improved performance by implementing optimised drivers such as storage, network and display.
 You can find more information [here](https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=340).